-Firebase Analytics is particularly useful to AdMob publishers.
+Google Analytics for Firebase is particularly useful to AdMob publishers.
 Just by linking with Firebase and importing the Firebase SDK into their applications, AdMob publishers can start taking advantage of Firebase's free and unlimited analytics solution to monetize more intelligently.
 Things like sessions, user demographics, revenue from in-app products, and a lot more will appear in the Firebase console, with no extra code required.

 Firebase is recommended, but optional

-The best way to use AdMob is with Firebase, but for those publishers who aren't ready to make the switch just yet, Google Mobile Ads remains available as a standalone SDK.
+The best way to use AdMob is with Firebase, but for those publishers who aren't ready to make the switch just yet, the Google Mobile Ads SDK can be used as a standalone SDK.

 Using the Google Mobile Ads SDK without Firebase, your app still gets all of AdMob's ad formats.